-- b.
-The District's Investment portfolio shall have sufficient liquidity to meet anticipated cash flow requirements. - 8.
-DIVERSITY Where appropriate, the investment portfolio shall be diversified in terms of investment instruments, maturity, scheduling, and financial institutions to reduce risk of loss resulting from over concentration of assets in a specific class of investments, specific maturity, or specific issuer.
+- 8. DIVERSITY Where appropriate, the investment portfolio shall be diversified in terms of investment instruments, maturity, scheduling, and financial institutions to reduce risk of loss resulting from over concentration of assets in a specific class of investments, specific maturity, or specific issuer.
 The District may achieve some diversification by placing part of its investment portfolio in a Local Government Investment Pool meeting the requirements of Government Code §§ 2256.016, if the Board authorizes the investment in the particular pool by resolution. - 9.
 FUNDS/STRATEGIES Investments of the following fund categories shall be consistent with this policy and in accordance with the strategy defined below: